 Test the application of low-resolution Raman spectroscopy combined with PLS for detecting bacteria in water.

-Test the detection thresholds of fluorescence spectroscopy for detecting bacteria in water and compare use of a single pair of excitation/emission wavelengths with analysis of the fluorescence spectra and the full EEM enhanced with PLS.

-Compare the abilities of low-resolution Raman and fluorescence spectroscopies and outline recommendations for further studies
+Compare the ability of fluorescence spectra (EEM) to detect …...

-Assess the ability of spectroscopic methods for detecting bacteria in real drinking water samples
+Assess the ability of LRR and fluorescence spectroscopy for detecting bacteria in real drinking water samples

 Evaluate the ability of both low-resolution Raman and fluorescence spectroscopy to differentiate between species.